Tag Archives: John Barry

 Back in 1987 a unique piece of merchandise for a comic was announced in the pages of OiNK.
 In issue #37 we were treated to this full page advertisement featuring Marc Riley as petty thief Snatcher Sam and Chris Sievey in his role as celebrity superstar Frank Sidebottom.
 They’d come together to record The OiNK 45, a single-sized vinyl record available only through mail order in the comic.

-Back in the premiere issue OiNK had launched itself on to the unsuspecting public with a free flexidisc, a floppy piece of pink see-through plastic containing two songs, namely the imaginatively titled The OiNK Song and The OiNK Rap.
+Back in the premiere issue OiNK had launched itself onto the unsuspecting public with a free flexidisc, a floppy piece of pink see-through plastic containing two songs, namely the imaginatively titled The OiNK Song and The OiNK Rap.
 Marc produced and performed both and they proved a hit with the kids and an annoyance to the parents of said kids, which I’m pretty sure was the idea.
-Now they’d been rerecorded at Drone Studios by Marc and Frank with engineer Paul Roberts alongside a brand new song.
+Now they’d been rerecorded at Drone Studios by Marc and Frank with engineer Paul Roberts, alongside a brand new song.

 When I saw the advert for the first time I immediately begged my parents to write a cheque for the record.
 I remember the agonisingly long wait for it to arrive and then my mum and dad wished it hadn’t.
 I played it almost non-stop for a few days, being told several times to turn it down.
 Let’s just say it wasn’t to everyone’s taste.
 As I said, annoying readers’ parents may have been the idea behind the songs in the first place.

 I’d missed out on the original flexidisc first time around so had no idea two of these were new versions of previous songs.
 I remember loving The OiNK Psycho Rap (as it was now called) as a kid on The OiNK 45, written by Tony Husband and Marc, and when I finally got my hands on #1 decades later for the blog with a mint condition flexidisc I’ll admit I was confused as to why I’d liked it so much!
-The answer is that the version here is completely different and a whole lotta fun.
+The answer is that the newer version here is completely different and a whole lotta fun.
 The words are almost the same but it’s more professionally put together.
 While I’m still not going to blast it at get togethers with friends, it may find its way on to my HomePod.

 Fortunately for my parents, but heartbreakingly for me, just a few weeks after it arrived back in 1987 I ended up playing it for the very last time.
 I’d taken the record out of the hifi in my room and placed it on my bed without its sleeve while I listened to something else.
-It ended up being a nice, warm and sunny October day so off I went outside to play with friends for the afternoon.
+It ended up being a sunny day so off I went outside to play with friends for the afternoon.
 When I came back I found out to my horror what happens when a vinyl record sits under a skylight on a day like that.

 The OiNK!
 Psycho Rap written by Tony Husband and Marc Riley